 However, just after 8 years, Jamberry was forced to file for bankruptcy due to financial mismanagement and poor business execution by management.

-It’s so important to evaluate both the company financial strength and management experience before investing with an mlm opportunity.
+It’s so important to evaluate both the company’s financial strength and management experience before investing in an mlm opportunity.

-You should always compare mlm opportunity with other home-based business opportunities before joining.
+You should always compare mlm opportunities with other home-based business opportunities before joining.

 What Happened To Jamberry Reps?